zalando/restful-api-guidelines/web-ui/README.md

 Zally WEB-UI
 ============

-Zally Web-UI project provide a web user interface to lint your api specs.
+Zally Web-UI project provides a web user interface to lint your api specs.
-Proudly build with NodeJS and React.
+Proudly built with NodeJS and React.

 ## Requirements